ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 ### HTTP over TLS (HTTPS)

 To prevent snooping of HTTP traffic client-side, install an extension like HttpsAnywhere or enable [Automatic Https Upgrade on Safari](https://lavaux.lv/2019/10/25/automatic-HTTPS-upgrades-safari-ios.html).
-For SNI snooping, browsers & providers are starting to work in [Encrypted SNI (ESNI)](https://blog.cloudflare.com/esni/), but not much more to mention there i'm afraid...
-It's also possible to just drop traffic to :80, but that might/will break functionality on some websites & apps.
+For SNI snooping, browsers & providers are starting to work on [Encrypted SNI (ESNI)](https://blog.cloudflare.com/esni/), but not much more to mention there than to wait for TLS version 1.3 to be widely supported and used.
+It's also possible to just drop traffic to :80 on your devices & router, but that might/will break functionality on some mobile or desktop apps.

 ### Protocol Fingerprinting